The64thGamer/cheeseepedia/content/ipdr2dxoxjaywq0e/content.md

-The ***YouTooz Classic Chuck E. Cheese Plush* is an upcoming plush of {{< wiki-link "Chuck E. Cheese" >}} in his classic outfit from {{< wiki-link "Pizza Time Theatre" >}}.https://www.tiktok.com/@youtooz/video/7388608776221330731**
+The ***YouTooz Classic Chuck E. Cheese Plush* is an upcoming plush of [Chuck E. Cheese] in his classic outfit from [Pizza Time Theatre].https://www.tiktok.com/@youtooz/video/7388608776221330731**

 ## History

-The plush was first announced on July 6th at 3:40pm EST on Youtooz's TikTok account in a video showing the front and back of the plush, with the CEC song 'Pumpkins in my pockets' playing.{{< cite 1 >}}
+The plush was first announced on July 6th at 3:40pm EST on Youtooz's TikTok account in a video showing the front and back of the plush, with the CEC song 'Pumpkins in my pockets' playing.[1]
-On July 10th, Youtooz would confirm in an AMA that the plush would be releasing in its own singular wave, and that more plushies were planned for the future.{{< cite 1 >}}
+On July 10th, Youtooz would confirm in an AMA that the plush would be releasing in its own singular wave, and that more plushies were planned for the future.[1]
 On the 15th they would release a promotional advertisement for their various franchises in a parody poster of the movie *Shrek*.
-This would feature Chuck, *Monty Gator* from *Five Nights at Freddy's,* *Ramona Flowers* from *Scott Pilgrim*, and the V-tuber *Chibidoki.*{{< cite 2 >}}
+This would feature Chuck, *Monty Gator* from *Five Nights at Freddy's,* *Ramona Flowers* from *Scott Pilgrim*, and the V-tuber *Chibidoki.*[2]
-On the 16th they would confirm the plush would be shipping worldwide, being one of the few pieces of merchandise of its time to be directly available outside of the US.{{< cite 3 >}}
+On the 16th they would confirm the plush would be shipping worldwide, being one of the few pieces of merchandise of its time to be directly available outside of the US.[3]
-On July 19th Youtooz would announce the plush to be dropping on July 23rd at 3pm EST, and lasting until July 30th.{{< cite 4 >}} The plush would plan to ship from November 1-30th of 2024.{{< cite 5 >}}
+On July 19th Youtooz would announce the plush to be dropping on July 23rd at 3pm EST, and lasting until July 30th.[4]
+The plush would plan to ship from November 1-30th of 2024.[5]

 ## Design

-The design features Chuck E. Cheese in his classic {{< wiki-link "Pizza Time Theatre" >}} red vest, yellow shirt, and red derby hat attire.
+The design features Chuck E. Cheese in his classic [Pizza Time Theatre] red vest, yellow shirt, and red derby hat attire.
 His shirt features two black buttons and a bowtie.
 On the back of the vest features yellow lettering saying 'THE *E* STANDS FOR ENTERTAINMENT'.
 His notable rat tail is present as well.
 The plush is posed sitting down in a neutral position, with Chuck smiling and his eyelids half closed.